RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/design-document_SC-redesign.md

 subdivision of tasks between "Todo", "In Progres", and "Done".
 As seen from this figure, the number of tasks associated with the project has been increasing (as we find new problems/issues) but the rate at which we complete tasks has grown at a much greater rate.

-### Timeline

-This redesign project is somewhat unpredictable in terms of time.
-Because we are not the original authors of the code, we do not fully understand its intricacies and nuances.
-This means that as we take on new files to refactor and learn more about the design of the old code, we gain greater insight into what needs to be done and how.
-New tasks are created as we learn more and even the code that we've already re-worked my need to be further tweaked once new information from elsewhere in the model comes to light.
-With all that said, acknowledging that this is an iterative process, I will attempt to give an estimate of when the project will be completed.
-These estimates are based on a few important factors.
-1) experience: based on how long it has taken us to get to where we currently are, we might expect that a similar level of efficiency will continue for the remaining tasks (per person, per task); 2) resources: as of this writing, I (Clay) am preparing to leave my position for a new job.
-That leaves 2 developers on the Crop and Soil team.
-Ed is working full time and Matthew is working part-time between classes.

-Here are my estimates:
-* Best case scenario: If everything goes right, the project might be finished in **early May**
-* Most likely scenario: A more realistic estimate is **mid-late May**
-* Worst case scenario: If things take longer than expected, I believe the project could be done **sometime in June**.

 ---